 Rick Steves Iceland – Join Rick Steves with this Iceland travel book.
 He’ll provide a wide array of tips from glacier hiking to how to save money in the infamously expensive Icelandic city of Reykjavik.

-Lonely Planet Iceland – My favorite Iceland travel guides, Lonely Planet offers both history and itineraries filled with a ton of personality.
+Lonely Planet Iceland – One of our favorite Iceland travel guides, Lonely Planet offers both history and itineraries filled with a ton of personality.
 See what to skip, must-sees, and a few hidden gems in Iceland.

 Lonely Planet Best Of Iceland – Even though Iceland appears smaller than some countries, there is still so much to explore.
 LP suggests some of its favorites in this Iceland travel book filled with must-sees.